Putting Down the Pen: Five Ways of Knowing When Done Is Done

 If this is how you create, you must watch carefully to your process.
 While creating, some alterations will feel true, some will feel like an imposition.
 Realize that the effect it has for you during editing will also be present for the viewer.
 Trust this knowing.
 For it is not you, but your art which declares its own conclusion.
 When the vision matches the form before you, then let the work speak for itself.

 Jim Morrison said that “real poetry doesn’t say anything; it just ticks off the possibilities.
 Opens all doors.
-You can walk through anyone that suits you.”
-It is the same with any art.
+You can walk through any one that suits you.”
+It is the same with photography.
 And while we all might feel the tendency to stand over our work like a proud mother and explain exactly what we meant by the light streaks of green or how the depth of field shifts the focus, the explanation of a work can only hinder someone else’s journey through it.
-So when someone sees your art, when its poignancy rises within the viewer, when it moves them without you explaining how or why, you know not only your art is finished, but also it is effective.
+So when someone sees your art, when its poignancy rises within the viewer, when it moves them without you explaining how or why, you know not only that your art is finished, but also, it is effective.